FIFA: Corruption

-Panorama also alleged that FIFA requires nations bidding to host the World Cup to agree to implement special laws, including a blanket tax exemption for FIFA and its corporate sponsors, and limitation of workers rights.
+Panorama also alleged that FIFA requires nations bidding to host the World Cup to agree to implement special laws, including a blanket tax exemption for FIFA and its corporate sponsors and limitation of workers rights.
 Contrary to FIFA's demands, these conditions were revealed by the Dutch government, resulting in them being told by FIFA that their bid could be adversely affected.
-Following Jennings' earlier investigations, he was banned from all FIFA press conferences, for reasons he claimed had not been made clear.
-The accused officials failed to answer questions about his latest allegations, either verbally or by letter.
+Following Jennings' earlier investigations, he was banned from all FIFA press conferences for reasons he claimed had not been made clear.
+The accused officials failed to answer questions about his latest allegations verbally or by letter.

-Prime Minister David Cameron and Andy Anson, head of England's World Cup bid, criticized the timing of the broadcast, three days before FIFA's decision on the host for the 2018 FIFA World Cup, on the grounds that it might damage England's bid; the voters included officials accused by the program.
+Prime Minister David Cameron and Andy Anson, head of England's World Cup bid, criticized the timing of the broadcast three days before FIFA decided on the host for the 2018 FIFA World Cup, because it might damage England's bid; the voters included officials accused by the program.

 In June 2011, it came to light that the International Olympic Committee had started inquiry proceedings against FIFA honorary president João Havelange into claims of bribery.
 Panorama alleged that Havelange accepted a $1 million 'bung' in 1997 from ISL.
-The IOC stated that it "takes all allegations of corruption very seriously and we would always ask for any evidence of wrongdoing involving any IOC members to be passed to our ethics commission".
+The IOC stated that it "takes all allegations of corruption very seriously, and we would always ask for any evidence of wrongdoing involving any IOC members to be passed to our ethics commission".

-In a 2014 interview, American sportswriter Dave Zirin said that corruption is endemic to FIFA leadership and that the organization should be abolished for the good of the game.
-He said that currently, FIFA is in charge of both monitoring corruption in association football matches, and marketing and selling the sport, but that two "separate" organizational bodies are needed: an organizational body that monitors corruption and match-fixing and the like, and an organization that's responsible for marketing and sponsorships and selling the sport.
-Zirin said the idea of having a single organization that's responsible for both seems highly ineffective and detrimental to the sport.
+In a 2014 interview, American sportswriter Dave Zirin said that corruption is endemic to FIFA leadership and that the organization should be abolished for the game's good.
+He said that currently, FIFA is in charge of both monitoring corruption in association football matches and marketing and selling the sport, but that two "separate" organizational bodies are needed: an organizational body that monitors corruption and match-fixing and the like and an organization that's responsible for marketing and sponsorships and selling the sport.
+Zirin said the idea of having a single organization responsible for both seems highly ineffective and detrimental to the sport.

 In May 2015, 14 people were arrested, including nine FIFA officials, after being accused of corruption.

-In the 2022 World Cup bid, Qatar was awarded the honor of hosting the World Cup.
-Since then it has been discovered that Qatar paid as much as $200 billion dollars to host the World Cup.
+In the 2022 World Cup bid, Qatar was honoured to host the World Cup.
+Since then it has been discovered that Qatar paid as much as $200 billion to host the World Cup.
 This information was discovered by the Tass news agency in Russia.